jlumbroso/prog-exam-room-allocation/src/PE1.md

 the **Exams** tab of the course [web page](https://www.cs.princeton.edu/courses/archive/spring21/cos126/exams.html).

 **Grading.**
-Your program will be graded on mainly on correctness.
+Your program will be graded mainly on correctness.
 You will lose a substantial fraction of your overall grade if your program does not compile, or if it crashes on typical inputs.
 Clarity (including comments), design, and efficiency are secondary concerns with regards to grading on this timed exam.
 Nevertheless, writing clear code is always important, and will generally help you understand your own code better.

 <div style="page-break-after: always;"></div>